2024 Russian Second League Division B

 The 2024 Russian Second League Division B was the second season of Russia's fourth-tier football league.
 The season began on 30 March 2024 and ended on 16 November 2024.
-There was a three-week break in July after half of the games have been played.
+There was a three-week break in July after half of the games had been played.

 Overview

 In the summer of 2023, the Russian Second League was reorganized and split into two tiers - third-tier Russian Second League Division A and fourth-tier Russian Second League Division B. Division B also switched to the spring-to-autumn, March-to-November schedule.
 2023 was a transitional half-year season.
 2024 season was the first full-length season.

 Division B is split into 4 groups, mostly based on geographical location.
 At the end of the year, four winners of their groups were promoted into the Division A Second Stage Silver Group.
 Four bottom teams from the Division A First Stage Silver Group were relegated to 2025 Division B.